MagneticMartian/PolyMult_CPP/README.md

 a = [a_0, a_1, ..., a_(n-1), 0, 0, ..., 0]
 b = [b_0, b_1, ..., b_(m-1), 0, 0, ..., 0]
 ```
+### Conversion to integer multiplication
+The func int_mult takes two integers of arbitrary size (for all practical purposes) and turns them into polynomials and then multiplies them using the poly_mult function.

+In other words this is doing integer multiplication with the Fast Fourier Transform.
 # gcc options
 Example compilation:
 ```